-A series of illustrated heritage talks is being held this year at the Peak District Mining Museum in Matlock Bath.
-All the talks begin at 7.30pm.
+A series of guided heritage walks and illustrated talks is being held this year in aid of the Peak District Mining Museum in Matlock Bath.

 The guided heritage walks are all being led by local expert Tony Wood.
 Tickets cost £3.00 per person and must be purchased in advance from the Peak District Lead Mining Museum in Matlock Bath.
 The Museum is open daily from 10.00am to 5.00pm and can be contacted by email here or on 01629 583834.
 Card payments can be taken over the phone for a minimum of 2 or more tickets.